Jeremy-Day-Lab/Nucleic_Acids_Research_2020/README.md

-# **Science_Advances_2020**
+# **Enhancer RNAs predict enhancer-gene regulatory links and are critical for enhancer function in neuronal systems**

-This page contains R and Python code for analysis of single-nucleus RNA-seq (snRNA-seq) datasets from "A dopamine-induced gene expression signature regulates neuronal function and cocaine response".
+This page contains bash and R code, as well as SeqMonk workflow information, for the enhancer identification pipeline used in "Enhancer RNAs predict enhancer-gene regulatory links and are critical for enhancer function in neuronal systems"

 ## **Study design**